cllghn/da3540caproj/README.md

-## DA3450 Project
+## OS and Conflict Project

-This repository contains the code, data, and other materials used for the class project in DA3450: Open Source Data Analysis.
+This repository contains the code, data, and other materials used for my analysis of OS data.

 ## To Do